JonahAwad94/ZIPCITY/README.md

-Zipcode and City look up app using React.js
+Zipcode and City look up app using React.js and ctp-zip-api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).